Buzz Sawyer

-Bruce Alan Woyan (June 14, 1959 – February 7, 1992) was an American professional wrestler, better known by his ring name, Buzz Sawyer.
+Bruce Alan Woyan (June 14, 1959 – February 7, 1992) was an American professional wrestler, better known by his ring name, "Mad Dog" Buzz Sawyer.

 Professional wrestling career

 Sawyer started wrestling in 1978 (other sources state 1979) in the National Wrestling Alliance (NWA) affiliate Jim Crockett Promotions.
 He stayed there with some stints in Georgia Championship Wrestling until 1984.
 He mainly teamed with his brother, Brett Sawyer.
 Buzz had a feud with The Road Warriors after he left their manager Paul Ellering's Legion of Doom.
 Pez Whatley was the first wrestler to pin Sawyer on live television.
-He also had an epic feud with Tommy Rich that led to many bloody matches, the greatest of which occurred on was billed as the "Last Battle of Atlanta" and for the first time featured a completely enclosed cage; Rich won the match.
+He also had a feud with Tommy Rich that led to many bloody matches, the most notable of which was billed as the "Last Battle of Atlanta" and for the first time featured a completely enclosed cage; Rich won the match.
 It also featured manager Paul Ellering suspended 20 feet above the ring in a smaller cage.
 This is the match that Shawn Michaels credits for inspiring the Hell in the Cell concept used by WWE.
 The stipulation for this match was that Sawyer and Rich would never wrestle one another again.
-Tommy Rich lost a match to Ted DiBiase in which the stipulation was a loser leaves town match.
-Rich appeared the next week on TV under a mask and calling himself the mysterious Mr. R. WWE released the entire match on the WWE Network on September 5, 2016.
+WWE released the entire match on the WWE Network on September 5, 2016.